vtx22/STM32-ADS7828/README.md

 This function converts from digits to volts by mapping the digit to the reference voltage, thus the result depends on your reference voltage!

 ### Scaling
 If you want to scale the voltage reading every time you call `read_voltage` you can set a fixed scaling factor.
-This is especially useful when working with voltages deviders, as the ADC voltage gets converted to the actual voltage at the divider.
+This is especially useful when working with voltages dividers, as the ADC voltage gets converted to the actual voltage at the divider.
 However, scaling works only for voltage measurements to GND (Single-Ended Mode)!

 To set a scaling factor for a certain Channel, call